Unitarity Constraints on non-minimal Universal Extra Dimensional Model

 where, $a$ is the $SU(2)_L$ gauge index.
 The five dimensional Lorentz indices are given by $M,N=0,1,2,3,4$ with the metric convention $g_{MN} \equiv {\rm diag}(+1,-1,-1,-1,-1)$.
 The convention of covariant derivative $D_M$, field strength tensors $F_{MN}^a$ and $B_{MN}$ of respective $SU(2)_L$ and $U(1)_Y$ gauge groups and the convention of $\Gamma_M$ are the same as given in Refs. \cite{Jha:2014faa, Dey:2016cve}.

 Here, $\Phi$ is the standard Higgs doublet.
 The symbols $\mu_{5}$ and $\lambda_{5}$ respectively represent the $5D$ bulk Higgs mass parameter and scalar self-coupling.
 The BLKT parameters for the gauge and scalar fields are $r_{g}$ and $r_{\phi}$ respectively; $\mu_{B}$ and $\lambda_{B}$ are the boundary-localized Higgs mass parameter and the scalar quartic coupling respectively.

+For the zero-mode of Higgs to be flat \cite{Flacke:2013pla, Datta:2013yaa} the following conditions must hold \footnote{If the boundary parameters are unequal the mass term would involve KK-mode mixing and diagonalization of KK-mass matrix would modify the wave functions implying a $y$-dependent zero mode \cite{Flacke:2013pla}. }.

 In the limit, $r_{\phi}=r_g $ the scalar and gauge fields will have the same $y$-dependent profile given in Eqs. \ref{fn} and \ref{gn}.
-If the two BLT parameters are taken to be different, the breakdown of electroweak symmetry results in a term proportional to $r_{\phi}$ in the differential equations governing the dynamics of gauge profile in $y$ direction \cite{Datta:2014sha}.
+If the two BLT parameters are taken to be different, the breakdown of electroweak symmetry results in a term proportional to $r_{\phi}$ in the differential equations governing the dynamics of gauge profile in $y$ direction \cite{Datta:2013yaa, Muck:2004zz, Datta:2014sha}.
 Consequently, the $y$-profile solutions of gauge field will be different from what is given below (Eqs. \ref{fn} and \ref{gn}).
-Throughout the analysis, the two BLKT parameters will be taken as equal to avoid unnecessary complications.
-Thus the $y$-dependent wave functions for scalar or gauge fields for $nth$ KK-mode with appropriate boundary conditions are given by
+Throughout the analysis, the two BLKT parameters will be taken as equal to avoid the complications.
+Thus the $y$-dependent wave functions for scalar or gauge fields for $n$th KK-mode with appropriate boundary conditions are given by